 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white-to-off-white, round, rapidly disintegrating tablet (wafer), with a flat or slightly irregular surface, engraved with a modified triangle on one side, and with a peppermint flavour, contains rizatriptan 5 mg (corresponding to 7.265 mg of the benzoate salt).
+Each white-to-off-white, round, peppermint-flavoured, rapidly-disintegrating tablet (wafer), with a flat or slightly irregular surface, engraved with a modified triangle on one side, contains 5 mg of rizatriptan (corresponding to 7.265 mg of the benzoate salt).
 Nonmedicinal ingredients: aspartame, gelatin, glycine, mannitol, and peppermint flavour.

-Each white-to-off-white, round, rapidly disintegrating tablet (wafer), with a flat or slightly irregular surface, engraved with a modified square on one side, and with a peppermint flavour, contains rizatriptan 10 mg (corresponding to 14.53 mg of the benzoate salt).
+Each white-to-off-white, round, peppermint-flavoured, rapidly disintegrating tablet (wafer), with a flat or slightly irregular surface, engraved with a modified square on one side, contains 10 mg of rizatriptan (corresponding to 14.53 mg of the benzoate salt).
 Nonmedicinal ingredients: aspartame, gelatin, glycine, mannitol, and peppermint flavour.